tmux-python/tmuxp/doc/about_tmux.rst

 You can leave the window, and return later, and your applications will still be there.

-4. You can leave tmux and all applications inside (detach), log out, make a sandwich, and re-(attach), all applications are still running!
+4. You can leave tmux and all applications running (detach), log out, make a sandwich, and re-(attach), all applications are still running!

 So you can keep tmux on a server with your latest work, come back and